robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment.md

 caption: "Year 1"
 ---

-In this module you'll explore what effective learning environments look like and strategies you can use to achieve them.
+In this module you’ll explore what effective learning environments look like and strategies you can use to achieve them.

 ## Week 1: introduction

-Go through the module introduction to see what you'll be learning.
+Go through the module introduction to see what you’ll be learning.

 Duration: 10 minutes.